DataDaoDe/bugherd_client/README.md

 Another nifty feature is that it's threadsafe so you could potentially have many instances floating around and don't have to worry about collisions as is the case with ActiveResource.

+This client supports JRuby, Rubinius, and MRI 1.9.3 and above.

 ## Installation

 Add this line to your application's Gemfile: